TeamOpenwrt/temba/README.md

 Buildsystem to generate custom Openwrt-Firmware files for different nodes in a community network.

-At the moment this is serving postqMp community with bmx6 (note that VLAN 12 on ethernet is untagged)
+At the moment this is serving postqMp community and eXO.cat with bmx6 (note that VLAN 12 on ethernet is untagged).
+I'm open to generalize the solution, but as this is just me working on this I will continue this way.

-If you want to control the build system my recomendation is to use [lime-sdk](https://github.com/libremesh/lime-sdk).
-[Instructions](https://github.com/guifi-exo/wiki/blob/master/howto/lime-sdk.md)
+If you want to control the build system my recomendation is to use [install_imagebuilder.sh]() script.
+Check documentation [here](docs/ib.md). there are other build systems like [lime-sdk](https://github.com/libremesh/lime-sdk), [notes on lime-sdk instructions](https://github.com/guifi-exo/wiki/blob/master/howto/lime-sdk.md)

 [Check status of the project](./docs/status.md)